wearefrank/frank-gateway/src/apisix/plugins/readme.md

 - A happy scenario
 - A failure scenario

-For an auth plugin, for example:
+For example, for an auth plugin:

 - No token -> returns `403`
 - Unauthorized token -> returns `403`